Royal Rumble (1994): Storylines

 Razor Ramon and Irwin R. Schyster (I.R.S.) began feuding prior to SummerSlam 1993 because of an angle in which Money Inc. (Ted DiBiase and I.R.S.) teased Ramon about losing to the 1-2-3 Kid, a newcomer to the WWF.
 The rivalry heated up when I.R.S. stole Ramon's gold chains while Shawn Michaels had Ramon distracted.
 Ramon and I.R.S. agreed to settle the feud at Royal Rumble 1994 with Ramon's Intercontinental Championship on the line.

 The rivalry between Yokozuna and The Undertaker began at Survivor Series 1993.
 Yokozuna, who was pushed as an unstoppable monster, was unable to inflict any serious damage on The Undertaker when the two faced each other in an elimination match.
 Yokozuna slammed The Undertaker's head into the steel steps leading up to the ring, but The Undertaker was unharmed.
 Later, Yokozuna used his finishing move, the Banzai Drop, on The Undertaker.
 When he tried to repeat the move, however, The Undertaker became the first wrestler to sit up after the move, surprising Yokozuna and his managers.
 The Undertaker was granted a title shot in a Casket match.
 In the following weeks, it was revealed that Yokozuna had a fear of caskets.
 The Undertaker used this knowledge to gain a psychological advantage going into the match.
 On one occasion, Paul Bearer brought the casket to the ring to intimidate Yokozuna.
 When Yokozuna approached the casket to face his fear, the Undertaker popped out to scare Yokozuna.

-Lex Luger wanted to participate in the Royal Rumble match, as the winner was scheduled to get a title shot for the WWF World Heavyweight Championship at WrestleMania X. The contract he had signed for his title shot at SummerSlam 1993, however, stated that he would not receive a rematch if he failed to win the title.
+Lex Luger wanted to participate in the Royal Rumble match, as the winner was scheduled to get a title shot for the WWF Championship at WrestleMania X. The contract he had signed for his title shot at SummerSlam 1993, however, stated that he would not receive a rematch if he failed to win the title.
 A compromise was reached, allowing Luger to compete.
 Yokozuna's manager, Mr. Fuji, was allowed to bring in two wrestlers, Genichiro Tenryu and The Great Kabuki, to hurt Luger's chances of winning.